forqa/skeleton/README.md

         $ skeleton scan -p android
             or
         $ skeleton scan -p ios -b "your_app_bundle_id"
-    4. Open page with the generated screen objects on your favorite language
+    4. Open webpage with generated screen objects on your favorite language

     For more info use:
         $ skeleton -h